BisaDev/HCS-demo/readme.md

 Change the inputData.txt file to a location that's easy to find like Download (where you place it is entirely up to you) You need to make sure you change the .env with an example path provided on the FILE_LOCATION value

-Once done you either start with npm run test to run the automated tests.
+Once done you either start with npm run test to run the automated tests with:
+$ npm run test

 This server uses Mongo Atlas and it's preconfigured on the .env.
 You could also use a GUI like compass to follow the changes on the schema and collections.